64kramsystem/qemu-pinning/README.md

 2. the typical GUI (`virt-manager`) is poor (I had to manually edit many entries via `virsh edit`)
 3. since the ultimate reference is QEMU, one ends up thinking how to make things work with QEMU, then finding the libvirt configuration counterpart

-Point 3 may be caused by my poor libvirt knowledge, but the fact that libvirt is built on top of QEMU always stands.
+Point 3 may be caused by my poor libvirt knowledge, but the fact that libvirt's functionality is built on top of QEMU always stands, and complex QEMU configurations are bound to have translation challenges.

 I'm sure of course, that for simple setups, `libvirt` + `virt-manager` may work very well.